 UK financial services employ 2.2 million people, and generate approximately 12% of the country’s economic output.
 The UK has established itself as Europe’s financial centre and the global leader in international banking, fund management, international insurance and private equity.

 The importance of the City – not just financial services – to the British economy is barely calculable.
 In 2014 alone, financial and professional services contributed £66 billion in taxes and generated a trade surplus of £7.2 billion.
-And, make no mistake, any Brexit deal will substantially affect the financial services sector – whether in terms of trade agreements, the rights of businesses to operate in different states, the movement of labour, or whether businesses choose to move their HQs from London.
+Yet, while the impact of Brexit on financial services has never been underestimated, there has been relatively little progress since the referendum on clarifying what arrangements will be in place for the sector after March 2019.
+Make no mistake, any Brexit deal will substantially affect the financial services sector – whether in terms of trade agreements, the rights of businesses to operate in different states, the movement of labour, or whether businesses choose to move their HQs from London.

 Financial service regulation – a brief introduction